 They See Consistency as the Main Key

 Once you’ve created a unique product experience that people want to talk about, the next step is to be consistent in your efforts.
 After all, it takes months to win a customer, but only seconds to lose one.

 Amazon provides great customer experiences, regardless of the size of your order and the frequency.
-It doesn’t matter whether you order from the app or through the website, the shopping experience stays consistent.
+It doesn’t matter whether you order from the app or through the website – the shopping experience stays consistent.

 When a company consistently delivers great customer experience, they infuse customer loyalty and motivation to talk about those experiences.

-The next important aspect of delivering a unique customer experience is personalization.
-According to Genesys Global Survey, 38% of customers believe personalization plays a vital role in delivering happy customer experiences.
+Also, according to Genesys Global Survey, 38% of customers believe personalization plays a vital role in delivering happy customer experiences.

-Personalization makes customers feel that you’re delivering a one-to-one customer experience, thereby improving user engagement and customer satisfaction.
+All in all, personalization makes customers feel that you’re delivering a one-to-one customer experience, thereby improving user engagement and customer satisfaction.
 And it’s only logical that these happy customers are more likely to recommend your brand than unhappy customers.